 To present this new CSS-chapter specific mini-deck, simply identify the chapter as a query parameter on the standard slideshow URL, for example (fictitious):

-The Quickstart Template provides a real-world example of a Modular Slideshow.
-An overview of the repository file and directory structure for the template is shown here:
+The GitPitch Demo Deck provides a real-world example of a Modular Slideshow.
+An overview of the repository file and directory structure for the demo deck is shown here:

-The master presentation for The Template is found at the following slideshow URL:
+The master presentation for The Demo Deck is found at the following slideshow URL:

-However, the template has grouped related slide designs into popular categories.
-And the slide designs for each category are delivered within their own dedicated PITCHME.md markdown files.
+However, the demo deck has grouped related slide designs into sub-categories.
+And the slide designs for each sub-category are delivered within their own dedicated PITCHME.md markdown files.

-One consequence of this modular design of the template is that each category can be opened and viewed as an independent slideshow presentation, or mini-deck.
+One consequence of this modular design of the demo deck is that each sub-category can be opened and viewed as an independent slideshow presentation, or mini-deck.

-For example, to present the split-screen designs as an independent mini-deck, simply identify the split-screen category as a query parameter on the standard slideshow URL, for example:
+For example, to present the image-magic designs as an independent mini-deck, simply identify the image-magic category as a query parameter on the standard slideshow URL, for example:

-This exact same approach can be used to present any of the slide-design categories as an independent mini-deck.
-You can visit The Template Slide Designs Guide to see how these mini-decks are used to simplify the browsing and discovery of specific slide designs for template users.
+This exact same approach can be used to present any of the sub-categories as an independent mini-deck.